CMS Board of Directors

 Our concerts are presented in Carmel's Sunset Center for the Arts, just two blocks from Ocean Avenue.
 Completely reconstructed in 2002-03, the 700-seat auditorium is ideal for all types of music.
 It is the home of Carmel Music Society, the Monterey Symphony, the Carmel Bach Festival, and Chamber Music Monterey Bay, as well as Sunset's own vibrant performing arts series.
 There is convenient parking, and it's close to shopping and restaurants.

-The Story of the Carmel Music Society
+The Story of

-The initial concerts were so successful that in the fall of 1927 Hazel and Dene organized a group of local friends and music lovers to establish a Carmel Music Society — a non-profit organization devoted to bringing the finest talent in the classical music world to Carmel.
+Their initial concerts were so successful that in the fall of 1927 Hazel and Dene helped organize a group of local music lovers to establish Carmel Music Society — a non-profit organization devoted to bringing the finest talent in the classical music world to Carmel.

 Incorporated in 1927, Carmel Music Society is the oldest non-profit arts organization in California.